Hazards on the Job Site

 - Keep your tool belt balanced.
 While nice to use because of the convenience, a tool belt that is unevenly balanced can mess with your body’s alignment.

-These are just a few of the many safety tips that apply to construction workers.
+These are just a few of the many construction safety tips.
 If you are injured in a construction accident, you have a right to seek workers’ compensation benefits.
 If you are denied, an experienced lawyer can help you file an appeal.
 Contact MHK Attorneys or visit our Facebook page for more info.